 MUSC 100 Concert Choir I • V1-3 Cr.

 Ensemble provides vocal performance opportunities of traditional choral literature, great masterworks and musical theater scenes.
 Covers vocal production, reading music, and musical expression.
 Includes daily and scheduled rehearsals, and performances outside of class.
 May be repeated for a maximum of 9 credits.
-Prerequisite: Audition and permission of instructor.
+Upon Registration a Voice Part Placement will be required.

 After completing this class, students should be able to: